Jumio/mobile-sdk-ios/docs/integration_guide.md

 ![ID Verification](images/jumio_feature_graphic.jpg)

 # Integration Guide for iOS SDK
 Jumio’s products allow businesses to establish the genuine identity of their users by verifying government-issued IDs in real-time.
-ID Verification, Identity Verification and other services are used by financial service organizations and other leading brands to create trust for safe onboarding, money transfers and user authentication.
+ID Verification, Selfie Verification and other services are used by financial service organizations and other leading brands to create trust for safe onboarding, money transfers and user authentication.

 ## Table of Contents
 - [Release Notes](#release-notes)